Indigestion (dyspepsia) happens to almost everyone. Eating habits or a chronic digestive problem can trigger indigestion.

 - Get plenty of rest.

-- Stop taking medicines that irritate the stomach lining, such as NSAIDs and aspirin.
+- Stop taking medications that can irritate the stomach lining, such as NSAIDs

 - Reduce stress through yoga or relaxation therapy.